Nicolson Institute: Controversies

 In 2006 the school was the site of an international custody battle after first year pupil Misbah Rana (also known as Molly Campbell) absconded to Pakistan.

 In 2010, a cage/enclosure intended as a play area for a severely autistic pupil was removed, with the local authority claiming that the supplier had not understood the requirements.

 The school has been at the centre of multiple bullying controversies.
 In 1997 two pupils were convicted after their bullying victim took her own life.
 In 2006 a pupil spoke out about anti-English bullying she had experienced at the school.
 In 2018 video of another bullying incident went viral.

 In 2017 a student at the school committed suicide on school premises; his parents sued the health board for providing what they say is an inaccurate diagnosis from unsuitable tests.

 Eight months later another pupil committed suicide amid what was described as an 'epidemic' of mental health issues within the school.

 In September 2019, a teacher at the school was charged with sexual offences.

+In January 2026, a teacher at the school was arrested and charged with sexual offences.
+There were hidden cameras found in the girls toilets linked to him.
+This took place on January 18.
+His house was then searched on January 19 and indecent images were found.